 - Heat a tawa or a pan over medium heat.

-- Once the pan is hot then put the rolled dough circle (roti) on it.
+- Once the pan is hot, put the rolled dough circle (roti) on it.

-- When you see bubbles forming up, flip it and cook on the other side for a few seconds or until you see brown spots.
+- When you see bubbles forming, flip it and cook on the other side for a few seconds or until you see brown spots.

 - Now lightly press down with the back of a spatula.
-This pressing would help roti to puff up.
+This pressing will help the roti to puff up.

 - Brush cooked roti with ghee and serve hot with sabji, and dal, or keep it aside covered with a muslin cloth.